 These people might seem self-centered or so focused on their own importance that they’ve lost touch with reality.
 Or maybe they don’t appear to care about others and rely on manipulation to get what they want.

 Covert narcissism usually involves fewer external signs of “classic” NPD.
-People still meet criteria for diagnosis but have traits that aren’t usually associated with narcissism, such as:
+People still meet the criteria for diagnosis but have traits that aren’t usually associated with narcissism, including: